basecamp/trix/README.md

 document.isEqualTo(element.editor.getDocument())  // true
 ```

-## Getting and Setting the Current Selection
+## Getting and Setting the Selection

 To get the editor’s current selection, use the `editor.getSelectedRange` method, which returns a two-element array containing the start and end positions.